 Professor of History and Philosophy

 Philosophy of Nature History & Philosophy of Science Catholic Intellectual Life since 1600

 Ph.D., University of Notre Dame M.A., University of Notre Dame B.A., University of Virginia

-Jacques-Bénigne Bossuet, Meditations for Lent, edited and translated by Christopher O. Blum (Manchester, NH: Sophia Institute Press, forthcoming in the autumn of 2013).
+St. Francis de Sales, Roses among Thorns, edited and translated by Christopher O. Blum (Manchester, NH: Sophia Institute Press, forthcoming in May 2014).

-St. Francis de Sales, The Sign of the Cross, edited and translated by Christopher O. Blum (Manchester, NH: Sophia Institute Press, 2013).
+Jacques-Bénigne Bossuet, Meditations for Lent, edited and translated by Christopher O. Blum (Manchester, NH: Sophia Institute Press, 2013.